rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/logging/deployment-logs.md

 To view or analyse the corresponding deployment logs, click **Historical Logs**.
 ![Deployment detials page](/images/core-concepts/logging/deployment-logs/historical-logs/deployment-hist-logs.png?classes=border,shadow&width=50pc)

-A tabular listing of buffered deployment logs, where each row consists of a log’s timestamp, its component name and executable name, and its information or message is displayed.
+A tabular listing of historical deployment logs, where each row consists of a log’s timestamp, its component name and executable name, and its information or message is displayed.
 ![Historical logs table](/images/core-concepts/logging/deployment-logs/historical-logs/tabular-hist-logs.png?classes=border,shadow&width=50pc)